Seq # 185330230

 Imago

-Dimorphic species: the summer generation has a brownish ground colour while the autumn generation is much more greyish, sometimes even dark grey.
+Dimorphic species; the summer generation has a brownish ground color while the autumn generation is much more greyish, sometimes even dark grey.
 Like in many other Phyllonorycter species the whitish pattern is present, but rather indistinct, especially in the greyish form.

 Museum specimens